-One of the most popular travel rewards credit cards in Canada, the TD® Aeroplan® Visa Infinite* Card was first reviewed by Rewards Canada in 2014 when it was introduced.
+One of the most popular travel rewards credit cards in Canada, the TD® Aeroplan® Visa Infinite* Card was reviewed by Rewards Canada in 2014 when it was first introduced.
 For the better part of six years the card didn't change very much but then we saw the entire Air Canada Aeroplan saga transpire for numerous years which culminated in Air Canada buying Aeroplan back from Aimia and launching a whole new Aeroplan in November of 2020 along with refreshed credit card offerings.
 This mainstay Aeroplan card from TD underwent many changes for the new program and thus the need for this updated review.

 The TD Aeroplan Visa Infinite Card hit the market on January 1st, 2014 when TD took over as the primary issuer of Aeroplan co-brand cards in Canada from CIBC.
 The current version of the card was revealed on November 8, 2020 to coincide with the launch of the new Aeroplan program.
 The new card saw quite a few changes take place that ultimately made the card even better than version 1.0.
 Also with the launch of the new Aeroplan program we decided to re-classify its co-brand cards as airline cards once again in our Top Travel Rewards Credit Card rankings as we dissolved the coalition program category.
 Hence this card returned to top spot in the Airline category, a position it held from 2014 to 2017 and yes it continues to be the best airline credit card in Canada.